 Graduation and certification

 Upon graduation, fellows receive a Mayo Clinic School of Health Sciences certificate documenting completion of an 18-month postgraduate fellowship in emergency medicine.
 This certificate verifies that each fellow has completed all the components listed in the syllabus.
 Such experience and training will allow fellows to be more competitive for emergent care provider positions.

 Upon completion of the program, physician assistant graduates will have met the procedure, patient case and clinical requirements for the National Commission on Certification of Physician Assistants (NCCPA) Emergency Medicine Certificate of Added Qualification (CAQ).

 For the majority of the fellowship, your learning schedule includes varying shift lengths and rotating shifts, weekend shifts, and holiday shifts.
 You spend about 40 hours each week in the emergent care setting.
 This does not include additional time spent on didactic and additional course work.

-Each year, Mayo Clinic School of Health Sciences admits up to two students every six months to its Nurse Practitioner or Physician Assistant Emergency Medicine Fellowship.
+Each year, Mayo Clinic School of Health Sciences admits up to five students every six months to its Nurse Practitioner or Physician Assistant Emergency Medicine Fellowship.
 This ensures you receive one-on-one instruction and a comprehensive educational experience.